czyys/dustforceguide/README.md

 Stock tutorials fail to mention it but you can perform a technique called downdash in Dustforce.
 It gives you significant downwards speed if you didn’t have much of it to being with.

-There’s one condition for executing it – your character can’t be rising, or to be accurate, can’t be in a state called raise (more on that in the <a href="https://github.com/czyys/dustforceguide#ledge-cancels-and-mantles">Ledge cancels and Mantles</a> section).
+There’s one condition for executing it - your character can’t be rising, or to be accurate, can’t be in a state called raise (more on that in the <a href="https://github.com/czyys/dustforceguide#ledge-cancels-and-mantles">Ledge cancels and Mantles</a> section).
 This also includes hitrise occurring after you hit most enemies (more on that later as well - <a href="https://github.com/czyys/dustforceguide#hitrise">Hitrise</a>).

-Simply hold ‘down’ and press ‘dash’ to perform a downdash.
+When in the air simply hold ‘down’ and press ‘dash’ to perform a downdash.

 - - - -